International Ship and Port Facility Security Code: History

-The International Maritime Organization (IMO) states that "The International Ship and Port Facility Security Code (ISPS Code) is a comprehensive set of measures to enhance the security of ships and port facilities, developed in response to the perceived threats to ships and port facilities in the wake of the 9/11 attacks in the United States" (IMO).
+The International Maritime Organization (IMO) states that "The International Ship and Port Facility Security Code (ISPS Code) is a comprehensive set of measures to enhance the security of ships and port facilities, developed in response to the perceived threats to ships and port facilities in the wake of the 9/11 attacks in the United States".

 Development and implementation were sped up drastically in reaction to the September 11, 2001 attacks and the bombing of the French oil tanker Limburg.
 The U.S. Coast Guard, as the lead agency in the United States delegation to the IMO, advocated for the measure.
 The Code was agreed at a meeting of the 108 signatories to the SOLAS convention in London in December 2002.
 The measures agreed under the Code were brought into force on July 1, 2004.

 Appointed officers

 ISPS Code demands that every ship must have a Company Security Officer (CSO) and Port Facility Security Officer (PFSO) that will work alongside the Ship Security Officer (SSO) for security purposes.
 The CSO takes data from the Ship Security Assessment or Vessel Security Assessment to advise on possible threats that could happen on the ship.
 He will ensure that the Ship Security Plan (SSP) is maintained in an efficient manner by the SSO.

 Port Facility Security Officer (PFSO) is an officer employed by the port and designated as responsible for the development, implementation, revision, and maintenance of the port facility security plan and liaison with the port authorities, Ship Security Officer (SSO), and Company Security, Officer (CSO).

-The Ship Security Officer has full responsibility of the vessels security with the captain’s approval as stated in chapter XI-2/8.
+The Ship Security Officer has full responsibility of the vessels security with the captain's approval as stated in chapter XI-2/8.
 The SSO maintains the SSP and conducts regular security inspections to make sure that the appropriate security steps are always taken.
 The SSO also ensures that the security crew is trained for high security level purposes.